SERG-Delft/oopp/grading/index.md

 ## Pass/Fail criteria

-The course defines pass/fail criteria to ensure that students can follow the teamwork phase by checking whether necessary skills have been acquired in the first week.
+The course defines pass/fail criteria to ensure that students can follow the teamwork phase by checking whether necessary skills have been acquired in the first weeks.
 Also, the criteria protect teams from unmotivated students that try to capitalize on the work of others.

 {: .caution}